mmmeeedddsss/mmmeeedddsss.github.io/_posts/2025-01-17-dart-untold-way-of-isolate-communication.md

 multi isolate access turned out to be pretty trivial, but it is of course not the case for the bug or not the topic of this blogpost.

 Then an incredible thing happened.
 I saw the following, a bit longer excerpt on the documentation of drift:
->All setups mentioned here assume that there will be one main isolate responsible for spawning a DriftIsolate that it (and other isolates) can then connect to.
+>All setups mentioned here assume that there will be one main isolate responsible for spawning a DriftIsolate that it (and other isolates) can then connect to.\
-> </br> </br> In Flutter apps, this model may not always fit your use case.
+>In Flutter apps, this model may not always fit your use case.
 For instance, your app may use background tasks or receive FCM notifications while closed.
 These tasks will run in a background FlutterEngine managed by native platform code, so there's no clear communication scheme between isolates.
-Still, you may want to share a live drift database between your UI engine and potential background engines, even without them directly knowing about each other.
+Still, you may want to share a live drift database between your UI engine and potential background engines, even without them directly knowing about each other.\
-> </br> </br> An IsolateNameServer from dart:ui can be used to transparently share a drift isolate between such workers.
+>An IsolateNameServer from dart:ui can be used to transparently share a drift isolate between such workers.
 You can store the connectPort of a DriftIsolate under a specific name to look it up later.
 Other clients can use DriftIsolate.fromConnectPort to obtain a DriftIsolate from the name server, if one has been registered.

 ### That is how I met with [IsolateNameServer](https://api.flutter.dev/flutter/dart-ui/IsolateNameServer-class.html)

-So was it the end, No. `IsolateNameServer` allows you to dynamically register your isolates to a global map/dictionary of isolates by their identifiers.
+So was it the end, No.

+`IsolateNameServer` allows you to dynamically register your isolates to a global map/dictionary of isolates by their identifiers.

 Then, the other isolates can get the communication channel of the registered isolate by its identifier and use it to send the information of

-"I changed some stuff, please adjust yourself, or you can be outdated".
+_"I changed some stuff, please adjust yourself, or you can be outdated"._

 That is exactly what my background isolate tells to my main isolate for it to know that it should adapt to the changes and refresh the UI.
 If the main isolate is not running, fine, background isolate cannot send this message and nothing happens.